pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/04_Composer_Install.md

 # Install via [Composer](https://getcomposer.org/):

-Pimcore also supports an Composer based install, if this is more suiteable for your development environment.
+Pimcore also supports a Composer based install, if this is more suiteable for your development environment.
 If your're not required to use Composer to install Pimcore, we recommend using the install package instead.
 The result ist the same and of course your're still able to install custom packages using Composer if choosing the package install.

 ```bash